mrtnlst/BoulderLogbook/README.md

 * log all your tops for a session
 * display a list of your past sessions
 * show your number of tops for each grade in a line chart (over a time span of a week)
+* ability to add information to the top (e.g. whether it was a flash)

 Other possible features: